hl2guide/Filterlist-for-AdGuard-or-PiHole/README.md

 A filterlist that consolidates 56 lists for use in AdGuard Home (https://github.com/AdguardTeam/AdguardHome).

-Blocks many ads, affiliates, analytics, enrichments, widgets and trackers.
+* Blocks many ads, affiliates, analytics, enrichments, widgets and trackers

-Also blocks crypto-locker, drug, fake, fake news, phishing, ransomware, scam, spam, suspicious, and typosquatting websites.
+* Blocks crypto-locker, drug, fake, fake news, phishing, ransomware, scam, spam, suspicious, and typosquatting websites
+* The final blocklist is sorted, duplicates have been removed and some cleanup has been done

-It includes the official **AdGuardSDNSFilter**.
+* It includes the official **AdGuardSDNSFilter**

 ## Usage

-Once you have AdGuard ready and are logged in, use it's main menu to add one blocklist and one allowlist.
+Once you have AdGuard Home ready and are logged in, use it's main menu to add one blocklist and one allowlist.

 ![menu](https://raw.githubusercontent.com/hl2guide/Filterlist-for-AdGuard/master/Screenshots/example%20menu.PNG "Menu")